The Best Beaches in South Australia for Fun in the Sun

 Second Valley Beach

-One of South Australia's most Instagrammed beaches, Second Valley has it all – swimming, jetty fishing, kayaking, snorkelling and scuba diving.
+One of South Australia’s most Instagrammed summer spots, Second Valley has it all – swimming, jetty fishing, kayaking, snorkelling and scuba diving.
 Plus, the towering cliffs are a playground for heart-thumping cliff jumps.
+For those who like to stay on land, you are treated to incredible coastal views and unique geological formations.
+It does fill up on hot days, so, if it’s a little crowded, head 20 minutes up the road to Carrickalinga Beach for equally stunning scenery and secret coves.

 Horseshoe Bay (Photo credit: Adam Bruzzone, South Australian Tourism Commission)